Frequently Asked Questions

 Who can help me understand or use the data?

 If you have a question about the data or need help to use it, there is a range of support available, including bookable 1-1 support slots.
-Get in touch
+Find out more on Contact us.

-You can view the definitions of the different segment in the Methodology section.
+You can view the definitions of the different segments in the Methodology section.

 There are a number of grey areas where segments might overlap or where there wasn’t enough information available, so assumptions needed to be made about the segmentation.
 This means that the segments are indicative only to help understand the picture.
 If you believe there is an error in the data or allocation of grantmaker to a segment, please let us know by completing this short amendment request form so that we can update in the next edition of UKGrantmaking.